apache/ignite/modules/platforms/python/docs/examples.rst

 The server configuration process can be split up into these basic steps:

 1. Create a key store and a trust store using `Java keytool`_.
-When creating the trust store, you will probably need a client public key, which we'll talk of lately.
+When creating the trust store, you will probably need a client X.509 certificate.
+You will also need to export the server X.509 certificate to include in the client chain of trust.

 2. Turn on the `SslContextFactory` for your Ignite cluster according to this
    document: `Securing Connection Between Nodes`_.